soywiz-archive/typescript-node-definitions/README.md

 I will add them ASAP.

-In order to be able to use it easily, you can create a git submodule for your poject adding this in the .gitmodules file:
+In order to be able to use it easily, you can create a git submodule for your project adding this in the .gitmodules file:

 ```
 [submodule "typescript-node-definitions"]